1917 South Monmouthshire by-election

 The 1917 South Monmouthshire by-election was a by-election held on Thursday 12 July 1917 for the British House of Commons constituency of the Southern Division of Monmouthshire in South Wales.

 Vacancy

 The by-election was caused by the elevation to the peerage of the sitting Liberal MP Ivor Herbert.
 Herbert had been MP for South Monmouthshire since 1906 before which he had had a distinguished career in the British Army as an officer in the Grenadier Guards.
-He was Assistant Adjutant General in South Africa from 1889–1901.
+He was Assistant Adjutant General in South Africa from 1889 to 1901.

 Candidates

 The Liberals chose Sir Garrod Thomas, then aged 63 years, a noted surgeon and newspaper proprietor as the Coalition candidate.
 The Conservative and Labour parties, being partners in the coalition, agreed to abide by the wartime electoral truce and not run candidates.
 Despite the rumour of the possible intervention of Lieutenant E A Charles, a former Liberal Party agent in the seat, neither was there any challenge from the Asquithian Liberals for whom there was little sympathy in Wales, at least during the earlier stages of Lloyd George's premiership.

 Garrod Thomas was not however to get a free run.
 Councillor Pardoe Thomas, a member of Newport Town Council, an ex-President of the Newport Chamber of Commerce, a shipowner and shipbroker put himself forward as an Independent Democrat.